pongohdore-afk/Learning-with-Ai/README.md

-# Learning-with-Ai
-AI can help with proper study participation ?
+IA can help proper for study ?